Scifabric/mnemosyne/README.md

     $ python create_db.py
 ```

+**NOTE**: be sure that the DB is created with the same user that will be
+running the service, otherwise it will not work.

 That command should create a file named **links.db** in the mnemosyne folder.
 Check it is there, before continuing.